Maximilian I, Holy Roman Emperor: Appearance and personality

 Maximilian was a late developer.
 According to his teacher Johannes Cuspinian, he did not speak until he was nine-years-old, and after that only developed slowly.
 Frederick III recalled that when his son was twelve, he still thought that the boy was either mute or stupid.
 In his adulthood, he spoke six languages (he learned French from his wife Mary) and was a genuinely talented author.
 Other than languages, mathematics and religion, he painted and played various instruments and was also trained in farming, carpentry and blacksmithing, although the focus of his education was naturally kingship.
-According to Fichtner, he did not learn much from formal training though, because even as a boy, he never sat still and tutors could not do much about that.
-Gerhard Benecke opines that by nature he was the man of action, a "vigorously charming extrovert" who had a "conventionally superficial interest in knowledge, science and art combined with excellent health in his youth" (he remained virile into his late thirties and although later his health was damaged due to a leg accident and other ailments, the emperor displayed remarkable self-discipline and hardly ever recognized a weakness; at the 1510 Reichstag in Augsburg, Maximilian, 51, fought against Frederick of Saxony, 47, in front of a large audience.).
+According to Fichtner, he did not learn much from formal training, though, because even as a boy, he never sat still and tutors could not do much about that.
+Gerhard Benecke opines that by nature he was the man of action, a "vigorously charming extrovert" who had a "conventionally superficial interest in knowledge, science and art combined with excellent health in his youth" (he remained virile into his late thirties and although later his health was damaged due to a leg accident and other ailments, the emperor displayed remarkable self-discipline and hardly ever recognised a weakness; at the 1510 Reichstag in Augsburg, Maximilian, 51, fought against Frederick III, Elector of Saxony, 47, in front of a large audience.).
 He was brave to the point of recklessness, and this did not only show in battles.
 He once entered a lion's enclosure in Munich alone to tease the lion, and at another point climbed to the top of the Cathedral of Ulm, stood on one foot and turned himself round to gain a full view, at the trepidation of his attendants.
 In the nineteenth century, an Austrian officer lost his life trying to repeat the emperor's "feat", while another succeeded.
 While he paid magnificently for a princely style, he required little for personal needs.
-In his mature years, he exerted restraint on personal habits, except during his depressive phases (when he drank night and day, sometimes incapacitating the government, to the great annoyance of Chancellor Zyprian von Sernteiner) or in the companion of his artist friends.
+In his mature years, he exerted restraint on personal habits, except during his depressive phases (when he drank night and day, sometimes incapacitating the government, to the great annoyance of Chancellor Zyprian von Sernteiner) or in the company of his artist friends.
 The artists got preferential treatment in criminal matters too, such as the case of Veit Stoss, whose sentence (imprisonment and having his hands chopped off for an actual crime) issued by Nuremberg got cancelled on the sole basis of genius.
-The emperor's reasoning was that, what came as a gift from God should not be treated according to usual norms or human proportions.
-To the astonishment of contemporaries, he laughed at the satire directed against his person and organized celebrations after defeats.
+The emperor's reasoning was that what came as a gift from God should not be treated according to usual norms or human proportions.
+To the astonishment of contemporaries, he laughed at the satire directed against his person and organised celebrations after defeats.